MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/enable-consumable-in-app-product-purchases.md

 This next example shows how to use the array from the previous example to access product ID/transaction ID pairs that are later used when reporting fulfillment to the Store.

+> [!IMPORTANT]
->**Important**&nbsp;&nbsp;Whatever methodology your app uses to track and confirm fulfillment, your app must demonstrate due diligence to ensure that your customers are not charged for items they haven't received.
+> Whatever methodology your app uses to track and confirm fulfillment, your app must demonstrate due diligence to ensure that your customers are not charged for items they haven't received.

 > [!div class="tabbedCodeSnippets"]
 [!code-cs[EnableConsumablePurchases](./code/InAppPurchasesAndLicenses/cs/EnableConsumablePurchases.cs#IsLocallyFulfilled)]